C2-DPO: Constrained Controlled Direct Preference Optimization: Preliminaries

 \section{Preliminaries}

-In this section, we present the key ingredients of preference optimization, which we will build upon in the subsequent sections.
-In this setting, we are given a dataset $\mathcal{D}$ of triplets $(x , y_w , y_l)$, where $x$ is a prompt, while $y_w$ and $y_l$ reflect our preference in choosing $y_w$ over $y_l$ conditioned on $x$.
-We are also given a reference $\piRef$ serving as a guardrail.
+We present the key ingredients of preference optimization on which we will build in the subsequent sections.
+In this setting, we are given a dataset $\mathcal{D}$ of triplets $(x , y_w , y_l)$, where $x$ is a prompt, while $y_w$ and $y_l$ reflect our preference in choosing response $y_w$ over $y_l$ conditioned on $x$.
+We are also given a reference policy $\piRef$ (often the SFT checkpoint $\pi_{\text{SFT}}$) which serves as a guardrail.

 In RLHF, we first employ $\mathcal{D}$ to train a parameterized RM, $r_\phi$, and then use it to solve the following: